Violence prevention

 Domestic violence

-Some provinces have enacted laws that make it mandatory for employers to protect employees who are at risk of domestic violence.
+Some provinces have laws that make it mandatory for employers to protect employees who are at risk of domestic violence.

 The Canadian Centre for Occupational Health and Safety (CCOHS) shares that domestic violence is a pattern of behaviour used by one person to gain power and control over another with whom they have or have had an intimate relationship.
 It can include many forms of physically or psychologically violent behaviours.
 There are additional dimensions to violence in a domestic relationship that are unique, such as: